Skip to content

 Entry point discovery

 Entry points are like pre-defined connectors or hooks that allow the main system to recognize and load the code from plugins without needing to hard-code them directly into the platform.
 This mechanism enables the automatic discovery of plugin code.
-Plugin entry points represent different types of customizations that can be added to a NOMAD installation.
-The following plugin entry point types are currently supported:
+The following diagram illustrates how NOMAD interacts with the entry points in a plugin:

 NOMAD interaction with a plugin.